Willeede/thinkalike_project/README.md

 **Get Started - Key Actions for Exploration and Contribution**

+1.  **Installation:**  Set up your local environment to explore the ThinkAlike documentation.
+See the [INSTALLATION.md](INSTALLATION.md) guide for detailed instructions.
-1.  **View the Code:**  Dive into the source code of the DataTraceability component (`ui/src/components/DataTraceability.jsx`) to understand its implementation and UI-Driven Validation approach.
+2.  **View the Code:**  Dive into the source code of the DataTraceability component (`ui/src/components/DataTraceability.jsx`) to understand its implementation and UI-Driven Validation approach.
 [Link to DataTraceability.jsx File in your GitHub Repository - Replace with actual file link]
+3.  **Review the Documentation:** Explore the comprehensive documentation to learn about ThinkAlike's vision, architecture, and design principles.
+Key documents include:
+    *   **[Ethos.md](Ethos.md):**  Understand the core values and philosophical principles behind ThinkAlike.
+    *   **[Project Overview](docs/project/project_overview.md):**  Get a high-level understanding of the project's goals and architecture.
+    *   **[UI/UX Style Guide](docs/design/media/UI_UX_Style_Guide.md):**  Explore the design language and UI component specifications.
+    *   **[Core UI Components Documentation](docs/ui/core_ui_components.md):** Learn about the reusable UI components that form the foundation of the platform.
-2.  **Review the Documentation:**  Explore the comprehensive documentation for the DataTraceability Component to learn about its features, usage, and ethical design principles.
-[Link to DataTraceability Documentation File in your GitHub Repository - Replace with actual file link]
+    *   **[DataTraceability Component Documentation]([Link to DataTraceability Documentation File in your GitHub Repository - Replace with actual link]):** (Link again for emphasis)  Focus on the DataTraceability component and UI Validation.
-3.  **Understand the Project Vision:**  Read the ThinkAlike Onboarding Guide to gain a broader understanding of the project's goals, architecture, and how you can contribute.
+4.  **Understand the Project Vision:** Read the ThinkAlike Project Onboarding Guide to gain a broader understanding of the project's goals, architecture, and how you can contribute.
 [Link to Onboarding Guide in your GitHub Repository - Replace with actual file link]

-**Contribute to ThinkAlike - Shape the Future of Ethical AI**
+**Contribute to ThinkAlike - Shape the Future of Ethical Tech**

 We invite developers, designers, researchers, and ethical technology enthusiasts to contribute to the ThinkAlike project and help us build a more responsible and user-empowering digital world.
+Check our [Task Priorities](docs/project/management/task_priorities.md) and [Roadmap](docs/development/management/roadmap.md) to see where you can get involved!

 **Key Project Resources**